Fictitious interview with Robin Furth, author of STEPHEN KING’S THE DARK TOWER: A COMPLETE CONCORDANCE

-My guest in this episode of Fictitious is Robin Furth, author of Stephen King's The Dark Tower: A Complete Concordance and co-writer of the Marvel Comics Dark Tower series.
+My guest in this episode of Fictitious is Robin Furth, author of Stephen King’s The Dark Tower: A Complete Concordance (available on Amazon »), and co-writer of the Marvel Comics Dark Tower series.

 Robin began working as a research assistant for Stephen King in 2000, while he was creating the final three Dark Tower novels.
 Her extensive notes on the Gunslinger’s world, characters, and influences were first published as a two volume concordance, and later merged into a singular, comprehensive chronicle of the massively influential dark fantasy series.